userspace-xdp/userspace-xdp/bench/README.md

 ![xdp_csum_pkt_size](xdp_csum/dpdk_llvm_jit/ipackets.png)

+### Take aways

+Run time in csum(10000000 avg):

+- kernel 575ns
+- INTERPRET 2671ns
+- ubpf JIT: 554 ns
+- LLVM IR JIT: 758ns
+- LLVM AOT: 552ns

+Run time in csum without maps(10000000 avg):

+- kernel 540ns
+- INTERPRET 2671ns
+- ubpf JIT: 529ns
+- LLVM IR JIT: 527ns

+Take aways:

+- LLVM IR may be slower than the kernel JIT and ubpf JIT when using map access helpers (Why?)
+- In this case, AOT from C code and linked with LLVM doesn't have big difference with `ubpf`.
+- Map access in `BPF_MAP_TYPE_PERCPU_ARRAY` is low cost compare to the csum calculation, in bpftime and kernel, each map access helper will take about `2-3ns`.
+- kernel csum helper does not have a big difference compare to our native csum helper. each `bpf_csum_diff` will take about `15-20ns` in this case.
+- In AOT, inline the `bpf_csum_diff` helper does not have a big improvement.
+Seems compile cannot do more optimization when inline this.
+Maybe we should tried more simple helper to inline.
+- The pkt size does not have a big impact on this example.

 ## Case: xdp_firewall

 A xdp based FireWall, include parsing the protos, using a `per_cpu_hash_map` to store the blacklist ip address.
 It also has a VRRP filtering.